 By Felicia Cravens, Contributor, US DailyReview

 Michelle Fields of the Daily Caller went out to interview the protesters, and caught a couple of interesting videos.
 In the first, she asks protesters if they are familiar with the event they are protesting.
 The protesters had apparently been given some coaching, and ordered not to give interviews.
 The policy was then enforced by union leaders who kept steering protesters away from Ms. Fields.
 Perhaps the Occupy leadership has been chastened by the appearance of videos of protesters that seem to be, well, less than clear.
 Ms. Fields did get in some questions to a couple of protesters; one admitted he had no idea what the event was or why the protests were occurring, and another Spanish-speaking attendee holding a sign declared that he didn’t know what itsaid.

 In the second video, Ms. Fields discovers union workers among the protesters, one of whom admits receiving $60 a head for showing up to protest.
 One wonders why the union has not decided to pay the union workers a living wage.
 And why tea partiers not only show up for free, but usually pay for theprivilege.

 Felicia Cravens walked away from her accounting degree over a decade ago to become a stay-at-home mom.
 Since then, she has filled her “spare time” teaching drama in an after-school program and working in conservative politics.
 She founded the Houston Tea Party Society in 2009, serves as a frequent media contact, and trains and equips people new to the political process, on topics such as Convention 101 and Twitter Basics.
 She also serves as Vice-President of the organization that planned January’s Saddle Up Texas Straw Poll.
 Her passion for social, media in politics has led her to launch Dialect Social Media this spring, a consulting firm for candidates, and she can be found on Facebook and Google+, and on Twitter as @somethingfishie and at LinkedIn.
-She is a contributor at The Texas Conservative as well as a blogger in her own right at Something Fishie.
+She is a contributor at The Texas Conservative as well as a blogger in her own right at SomethingFishie.